robert/robert.github.com/_posts/2100-01-01-kensington.md

 {"timeStamp":"2020-04-16T17-34-17.000Z","trayIcon":true}
 ```

 My website had silently flipped the `trayIcon` setting back to `true`.
 I now had the code for a malicious website that could update a user's KensingtonWorks configuration.
-I still wanted to find out what other config settings KensingtonWorks had to offer, as well as what that `emulatebuttonclick` endpoint I had seen in the code did.
+Next I wanted to find out what other config settings KensingtonWorks had to offer, as well as what that `emulatebuttonclick` endpoint I had seen in the code did, but for this I would need an actual device.
 I purchased the cheapest Kensington mouse I could find, and even paid £5 for expedited shipping.
 When the mouse arrived I plugged it in, hooked it up to KensingtonWorks, and started clicking around.

-With a device now plugged in, a whole new UI was opened up.
+With a device now plugged in, a whole new UI opened up.
 I set Wireshark listening on the loopback interface again and clicked on the buttons that allowed me to bind my mouse buttons to system shortcuts.

 <img src="/images/kensington-ui.png" />

 I bound my side mouse button to the "copy" command.
-I looked at Wireshark to see the request that doing so sent to the server:
+I looked at Wireshark to see the request that this sent to the server:

 <img src="/images/kensington-config-button.png" />

-Zooming in on the request showed:

 ```
 POST /config/buttons?app=*&device=CENSORED&button=4 HTTP/1.1